iriediese/guava/report.md

 ## Overall experience

 What are your main take-aways from this project?
 What did you learn?
+We have learnt that projects can be very well done, sometimes allowing for little room for improvement.

 Is there something special you want to mention here?
+No.